RL-VS/rlvs2021/docs/pg.md

 ## Abstract

 Starting from the general policy search problem and direct policy search methods, I will give a didactical presentation of the Policy Gradient Theorem and explain some variants of the REINFORCE algorithm.
-From there, I will move step by step to presenting more advanced methods such as TRPO, PPO and Actor-Critic methods such as DDPG and SAC.
+From there, I will move step by step to present more advanced methods such as TRPO, PPO, and Actor-Critic methods such as DDPG and SAC.

 # Speaker